 A few people I’ve spoken to said they prefer to keep in touch so they know nothing has gone wrong in their absence.
 They’d only worry if they didn’t check.
 I think this leads to a nervous state and compulsive checking so – if that sounds like you – the best 2 tips I have for you are:

 Well, the vast majority of us work to live.
 And in life, we all really look forward to vacations.
 So allow yourself to make the very most of them.
-A decent holiday also supports decent working performance.
+A decent holiday also supports a decent working performance.
 So it makes sense for your business/employer/team/boss too.
-Happy holidays.